Pratibharana96/PythonHackerrank/README.md

 # PythonHackerrank
-Covered all Challanges faced in Hackerrank
+Covered all Challenges faced in Hackerrank